-Great technology can’t make a self-professed storm chaser any more successful than a great drum set can make a Holiday Inn Express customer with zero playing experience a Buddy Rich clone.
+Great technology can’t make a self-professed storm chaser any more successful than a great drum set can make someone with no playing experience a Buddy Rich clone.
 It isn’t the technology per se that makes a storm chasing tour successful, but rather the operators who use the technology; good gear in the hands of a smart storm chaser is an unbeatable combination.
 We employ state-of-the-art technology to ensure that we have access to the latest weather data as often as possible.
 Our typical setup involves two or three vans.
 Each van has the ability to chase without relying on gear from the other vans, and it also means that all participants in one van can clearly hear what is being said in the other through our commercial radio system.
 We employ all standard technology, including computerized GPS navigation, wireless mifis, numerous specialized weather analysis software packages, and continuous almost real-time radar data provided by a Baron Threatnet weather receiver.
 All vans also have power outlets at each bench seat to allow customers to power up their camera batteries, cell phones or whatever else they may want.

 Field equipment is only half the story.
 Without a good forecast, you won’t even be in the right ballpark.
 That’s why we at Silver Lining Tours take our forecasting seriously.
 When it comes to nowcasting – the practice of extrapolating the position and intensity of storms – into the very near future, we are ahead of the game, using high-resolution radar and satellite data to pinpoint developments.
 In the field, the crucial morning forecasts are prepared on our laptops in hotels with high-speed internet access.
 We always have access to data even during periods of time when many popular weather sites are dysfunctional.
 We’re very well-equipped and we know how to make the most of the gear to maximize our success.